Vacua in locally de Sitter cosmologies, and how to distinguish them: Locally de Sitter FRW spacetimes

 \section{Locally de Sitter FRW spacetimes}

-In this section we review the local and global geometry of $(1+1)$-dimensional de Sitter spacetime, adapting the $(3+1)$-dimensional discussion of~\cite{hawking-ellis}, and introducing coordinate charts that will lead to three distinct families of spatially compact locally de Sitter FRW spacetimes.
+In this section we review the geometry of $(1+1)$-dimensional de~Sitter spacetime, adapting the $(3+1)$-dimensional discussion of~\cite{hawking-ellis}, and introducing coordinate charts whose generalisation will then lead to three distinct families of spatially compact locally but not globally de Sitter FRW spacetimes.